Health & BeautyFeatured

 What’s the difference between chemical and mineral SPF?

-Chemical sunscreens absorb UV rays and convert them to heat, while mineral (or physical) sunscreens sit on top of the skin and reflect UV rays away.
+Chemical sunscreens absorb UV rays and convert them to heat, while mineral (physical) sunscreens sit on top of the skin and reflect UV away.
 Both are effective.
-Chemical formulas tend to be lighter and more cosmetically elegant, while mineral options are often better suited to very sensitive or reactive skin.
+Chemical formulas tend to be lighter and more cosmetically elegant, while mineral options are often better for very sensitive or reactive skin.

 Protecting your skin from UV damage doesn’t have to cost a fortune.
 Any of these face SPFs will do the job properly – the most important thing is finding one you’ll actually use every morning.
-Your future self will thank you for it.
+Which of these four have you tried, and is there a budget SPF you rate that we’ve missed for 2026?

 Grace Elliot